wwt/docker-foundations/docker-commands/4_part-iv-run-docker-containers.md

 ### Attach to a Running Container

-Display a list of your Docker Containers
+Display a list of your Docker Containers:

 ```bash
 docker container ls -a